 During FY21 we signed a Share Purchase Agreement to acquire Sentenial Limited which will broaden our product offering into Open Banking and Account to Account payments.
-In FY22, the VANS segment will be renamed Digital Payments to reflect the more diverse nature of the segment.
+In FY22, the VANS segment will be renamed Digital Payments to reflect the more diverse

-The VANS segment continued to deliver GDV growth of 4% to contribute total GDV of \$8.8 billion in FY21, up from \$8.5 billion in FY20 at a yield of 12 bps converting to revenue of \$10.3 million (FY20: \$10.7 million, 13 bps yield).
+The VANS segment continued to deliver GDV growth of 4% to contribute total GDV of \$8.8billion in FY21, up from \$8.5 billion in FY20 at a yield of 12 bps converting to revenue of \$10.3 million (FY20: \$10.7 million, 13 bps yield).
 The lower revenue were at a higher gross profit margin of 74% due to customer mix.